-INVESTMENTS EXPECTED IN 2022
+INVESTMENTS EXPECTED IN 2023

-The Group has projected approximately US\$120 million of capital expenditure for FY2022.

-We will continue to invest in plantation development and maintenance of immature plantations, as well as the property, plant and equipment and other infrastructure needed in our upstream plantation operations.
-As part of the Group's ongoing efforts to maintain a favourable age profile across our plantations, we plan to replant about 4,000 hectares of oil palms in FY2022.
+The Group has budgeted approximately US\$170 million of capital expenditure for FY2023.
+We will invest in expanding our processing capabilities and continue to spend on the ongoing maintenance of immature oil palm plantations, other infrastructure needed in our upstream plantation operations, as well as the upgrading and maintenance of existing CPO mills.
+The rest of the projected capital expenditure will be put into replanting as part of our efforts to maintain a favourable age profile across our plantations.
+In FY2023, we plan to replant about 3,000 hectares of oil palms.
+Backed by our sturdy financial standing, the Group will continually explore suitable opportunities for growth and investment.

-The rest of the projected capital expenditure will be put into expanding our processing capabilities, as well as the construction of a new CPO mill and the upgrading and maintenance of existing mills.

-Backed by a robust balance sheet, the Group has and will continue to explore suitable opportunities for growth and investment.